commercetools/ui-kit/src/components/inputs/localized-money-input/README.md

 // a function to convert form values back to a document const formValuesToDoc = formValues => ({
-  // The convertToMoneyValue function will turn a LocalizedMoneyInput
+  // The convertToMoneyValue function will convert a LocalizedMoneyInput
   // value into a value the API can handle
   // It automatically converts to centPrecision or highPrecision
   // depending on the number of supplied fraction digits and the